eliyahuchaim/intro-to-rest-web-060517/README.md

 Below are a few keys to remember when thinking about REST:

-* REST is an architectural design pattern, not a framework or code in itself.
+* REST is an architectur al design pattern, not a framework or code in itself.
 Many web frameworks utilize RESTful design principles in some form or another.
 By using RESTful principles, our apps are able to have a clear and standardized naming structure for routes and actions.

 * RESTful routes have a clear mapping between the URL resource and the corresponding controller actions.